mharen/mharen.github.io/blog/2009/2009-07-are-you-crashing-responsibly.md

 Virus infestation?
 Game over.
 </blockquote>

 The fact is, with finite time and resources we do the best we can to provide a good user experience to as many users as we can.
-The idea of <a href="http://www.codinghorror.com/blog/archives/001118.html">crashing responsibly</a>, though, is to toss in some grace when the unexpected occurs.
+The idea of [crashing responsibly](http://www.codinghorror.com/blog/archives/001118.html), though, is to toss in some grace when the unexpected occurs.
 Check out that post for a lot of really great tips.
 I’ll just repeat a couple ideas briefly here.

 First, blame yourself, not the user.
 It’s usually not their fault something went wrong.
-I love the <a href="http://stackoverflow.com/">stackoverflow</a> error message (only once encountered):
+I love the [stackoverflow](http://stackoverflow.com/) error message (only once encountered):

 &#160;![gooderrorpage7.png](gooderrorpage7.png)

-Obviously <a href="http://icanhascheezburger.com/">Lolcats</a> won’t work in some professional environments but the message certainly would: <strong>This is our fault and we’re on it.</strong> Here’s a less adorable mockup I made recently for a corporate project (thanks to <a href="http://www.balsamiq.com/products/mockups/examples">Balsamiq mockups</a>, a sweet mockup maker):
+Obviously [Lolcats](http://icanhascheezburger.com/) won’t work in some professional environments but the message certainly would: <strong>This is our fault and we’re on it.</strong> Here’s a less adorable mockup I made recently for a corporate project (thanks to [Balsamiq mockups](http://www.balsamiq.com/products/mockups/examples), a sweet mockup maker):

 ![ErrorPageMockup.png](ErrorPageMockup.png)